trans-coder50/To-do-app/README.md

-# Technologies used in the project
+# Technologies used in this project
 python, django,django rest framework, vue.js
 ## Commands
 ### For backend file